pandey-ankit/coherence-demo/explore-code/explore-code.md

    **clients/py/main.py**</br>
    **[main.py](https://github.com/coherence-community/coherence-demo/blob/1412/clients/py/main.py)**

-   For all the clients, by default, data is serialized into JSON and storage as native JSON objects in the cluster.
+   For all the clients, by default, data is serialized into JSON and stored as native JSON objects in the cluster.
    In this demo we have chosen to convert them to a Java representation so we can execute server side Java code.
 This is done different ways in each of the clients, but at a high level we set an attribute `@class` in the client data structure and this maps to the server-side `type-aliases.properties` which then converts the JSON objects to their relevant Java class.

       ```bash